SlyMarbo/spdy/README.md

 So far, servers are ready, but the client API is experimental.

-Note that this implementation supports SPDY/3, but not SPDY/2.
+Note that this implementation currently supports SPDY/3, but not SPDY/2.

 Servers
 -------